 \section{Abstract}

 We present the efficient implementations of probabilistic deterministic finite automaton learning methods available in FlexFringe.
-These implement well-known strategies for state-merging including several modifications to improve their performance in practice.
+These are well-known strategies for state merging, including several modifications to improve their performance in practice.
 We show experimentally that these algorithms obtain competitive results and significant improvements over a default implementation.
 We also demonstrate how to use FlexFringe to learn interpretable models from software logs and use these for anomaly detection.
-Although less interpretable, we show that learning smaller more convoluted models improves the performance of FlexFringe on anomaly detection, outperforming an existing solution based on neural nets.
+Although less interpretable, we show that learning smaller, more convoluted models improves the performance of FlexFringe on anomaly detection, making it competitive with an existing solution based on neural nets.